 The national legislation transposing IEMD/CEC and RED II/REC entered into force on 1 January and 1 July 2021.
-The Hungarian definition of CEC is in line with the EU law, while REC is defined as a sub-type of CEC that generates/consumes/sells electricity generated from a renewable source and which entity is directed by a member or members whose connection points are in the same high or medium-voltage transformer station zone as the connection points of the electricity storage facility and power plant owned by the renewable energy community.
+The Hungarian definition of CEC is in line with the EU law, while the e-REC is defined as a sub-type of CEC that generates/consumes/sells electricity generated from a renewable source and which entity is directed by a member or members whose connection points are in the same high or medium-voltage transformer station zone as the connection points of the electricity storage facility and power plant owned by the renewable energy community.
 In other respect, renewable energy communities are subject to the provisions on energy communities.
+In 2024, several changes entered into force in relation to the electricity market and another type of RECs has been defined for heating and cooling (h-REC).

-The domestic concept of a REC is not in line with EU requirements in several respects.
+Still, the domestic concept of a REC is not entirely in line with EU requirements.
 The RED II's renewable energy community category covers electricity and all energy types.
-At the same time, the Hungarian legislation defines the REC as a sub-type of CEC and does not exclude large companies from its membership.
+At the same time, the Hungarian legislation defines the e-REC as a sub-type of CEC which does not exclude large companies from its membership.

-The first procedural step to establish a CEC or REC is registering the legal person by the court of registry under civil law.
-The legal forms for CECs or RECs are the cooperative society or non-profit business associations governed by the provisions of the Civil Code.
+The first procedural step to establish a CEC or RECs is registering the legal person by the court of registry under civil law.
+The legal forms for CECs or e-RECs are the cooperative society or non-profit business associations governed by the provisions of the Civil Code.
+H-RECs can choose any form of legal persons under the civil law.
 The Civil Code has not been modified, and it can be stated that specific rules in Hungarian company law can hardly reconcile with the concept of CECs/RECs.
-After registering at the court of registry, the second establishment stage is registration at the MEKH.
+After registering at the court of registry, the second establishment stage is registration at the MEKH for CECs and e-RECs.
+The registration or authorisation rules for h-RECs have not been adopted yet.

 The term of CEC and REC have been transposed into national law, however, relevant gaps in the legislation concerning their establishment and operation should be filled.
-For instance, electricity sharing as a possible activity of CECs/RECs is not regulated in sufficient detail.
+For instance, electricity sharing as a possible activity of CECs/RECs is not regulated in sufficient detail, although significant steps have been taken by the legislation with the amendments that entered during the last 2 years.